San Juan County Marine Transportation Services

 In August of 2024, Council issued a request to the Governor’s Office for ‘executive relief’ from ferry service disruptions, providing a 180-day proposal.
 This request was granted in September when WA State Governor Jay Inslee traveled to Friday Harbor to announce an award of $1.5 million from the Department of Commerce’s Emergency Rapid Response fund, with a contract finalized in November.

 In the winter of 2024/2025, County staff developed Requests for Proposals for three services and outlined the scope of work.
 In the Spring of 2025, Council reviewed the proposals, selected operators, and executed the contracts.
-Services became available the week of April 14, 2025 and will run through June 30, 2025.
+Services became available the week of April 14, 2025 and ran through June 30, 2025.

 Project Background